 After decades of producing trillions of oil-based plastic items, the negative consequences are startling.
 Plastic pollution is now recognized as a hazard to public health and the human body.
-Chemicals leached from some plastics used in food/beverage storage are harmful to human health.
-Correlations have been shown between levels of some of these chemicals, and an increased risk of problems such as chromosomal and reproductive system abnormalities, impaired brain and neurological functions, cancer, cardiovascular system damage, adult-onset diabetes, early puberty, obesity and resistance to chemotherapy.
+Microplastics are now known to cause damage to human cells at the levels known to be consumed by people via their food, according to a study by the Journal of Hazardous Materials.
+Correlations have been shown between levels of some of these petrochemicals, and an increased risk of problems such as chromosomal and reproductive system abnormalities, impaired brain and neurological functions, cancer, cardiovascular system damage, adult-onset diabetes, early puberty, obesity and resistance to chemotherapy.
+As many as one million people per year die as a result of mismanaged waste such as plastics, according to research publicized by David Attenborough.